fssolutions/AuthDocs/misc/credentials.rst

 There are some static client credentials that can be used in order to evaluate Identity Provider.
 These are categorized by the authentication flow they are allowed to perform.

-.. note:: For more information on authentication flows, check this `nice article <https://connect2id.com/learn/openid-connect>`_.
+.. note:: For more information on OpenID Connect authentication flows, check this `nice article <https://connect2id.com/learn/openid-connect>`_.

 Redirect URLs
 ================================================================================